 Why is simplicity important?
 Because you don’t want your future visitors to incorrectly type in your name and be directed to a different site.
 A classic example is the popular social media site, Flickr.com, introduced in 2005.
 Four years later, the company had to acquire Flicker.com for a large sum of money in order to redirect the many visitors who misspelled their name.
 If you’re determined to have that oddly spelled name, make sure common misspellings are also available so you can register them and redirect visitors to the main domain.

-bar.
+Up to 75% of all websites are “.com” domains.
+It is still the preferred extension and the easiest to remember.
+If your number one name choice isn’t available, then try your second choice before accepting other TLDs.
+Remember that some browsers accept address-only entries in their address bar.
 If you type just the domain name (and who knows how many of your users will just do that?) they will return, by default, to the “.com” site.

 As we’ve been saying, shorter is better.
-If you can’t get your domain name down to one memorable word (almost impossible to come by these days), then consider adding one or maximum two more words.
-Combinations of two words work great for the memorable names like LifeHacker.com or GeekSquad.com.
+If you can’t get your domain name down to one memorable word (almost impossible to come by these days), then consider adding one or a maximum of two more words.
+Combinations of two words work great for memorable names like LifeHacker.com or GeekSquad.com.
 Also, don’t use an acronym.
 People will never remember the letters unless it’s a highly catchy name.

 Once you’ve decided on your top choices for your site name, make sure you are not violating anyone’s trademarks.
-To check within US, visit uspto.gov/trademarks and do the search before you register the name.
+To check within the US, visit uspto.gov/trademarks and do the search before you register the name.
 It is always good to check now because this could kill a great website and business down the road.
-Also, if you are going to include some big name product, such as Twitter or Facebook, review their terms and conditions.
+Also, if you are going to include some big name products, such as Twitter or Facebook, review their terms and conditions.
 Most will not allow you to use their name in any part of your domain.Protect your name with LegalZoom

 Numbers and hyphens (especially hyphens) cause confusion.
 Stay away from them at all costs.
 Even something as clever as the number1website.com will cause confusion.
 Make the name speak for itself.